gordonbrander/generative-ui-playbook/README.md

 ## Generative grammars

-Generative grammars borrows insights from the [Chomsky Hierarchy](https://en.wikipedia.org/wiki/Chomsky_hierarchy), to create a recursively-enumerable grammar that can be expanded into random-yet-structured output.
+Generative grammars borrow insights from [the Chomsky hierarchy](https://en.wikipedia.org/wiki/Chomsky_hierarchy), to create a recursively-enumerable grammar that can be expanded into random-yet-structured output.

-Generative grammars are simple to implement.
-The core of a generative grammar can be written [in just a few lines of code](https://github.com/gordonbrander/spandrel/blob/main/spandrel.js).

 The core of a generative grammar is a map of keys to lists of values: